Appellation of Origin: Itata Valley and Maule Valley.

-Color: Purple color with ruby reflections, clean and transparent.
+Color and Appearance: Purple with red ruby highlights, clean and clear.

-Taste: Pleasant and easy to drink, with a good level of acidity that gives it freshness.
-The tannin is delicate, round and velvety.
+Taste: Pleasant and easy to drink with a good amount of acidity that makes it fresh and crisp.
+Tannins are delicate and round.
+Lingering aftertaste.

 Recommendation: Serve at 15º.

-Descorchados Guide: 92 points for Zorrito Salvaje harvest 2016.
+Descorchados Wine Guide: 92 points for Zorrito Salvaje 2016.

-Robert Parker’s Wine Advocate: 91 points for Zorrito Salvaje harvest 2016.
+Robert Parker Wine Advocate: 91 points for Zorrito Salvaje harvest 2016.

 80 years old dry farmed vineyard.
 This vineyard is worked manually and with ancient animal traction techniques without herbicides.